Chris-Delcuse/TI-Basic_OS-v3.10/AVANT_PROPOS.md

 --------------------
 Avoid naming your folders with only one letter.

-Ex: in your 'For’ Loops !
+Example of 'For’ Loops !

 Ensure that incremented variables  are different from your folder names.

 Furthermore, unique variables of type: alpha, are commonly used for formal computation. (or 'Func' for executables)